zaproxy/zaproxy-website/README.md

 {{< /blockquote-alert >}}
 ```

 In layout files, call the partial directly.
-Just like shortcode content, anything passed to the  `content` parameter is parsed as Markdown.
+Anything passed to the `content` parameter is parsed as Markdown.
 To pass raw HTML instead, use the `html` parameter.
 Again, the title parameter is optional and will default to the alert type:

 ```html
 <!-- Partials in layout files -->